cdrage/os/README.md

 ## Technology

-This **Bootable Container (bootc)** OS uses [bootc-image-builder](https://github.com/osbuild/bootc-image-builder) in order to build bootable _container_ disk images.
+This **Bootable Container (bootc)** OS uses [bootc-image-builder](https://github.com/osbuild/bootc-image-builder) to produce bootable *container* disk images.

-You will be using this in order to **add users** for you to login!
+You will use this to **add users** so you can log in!

-Once a machine is created from the disk image, it can apply transactional updates "in place" from newly pushed container images (without creating a new disk image).
-For more information, see [bootc](https://bootc-dev.github.io/bootc/).
-That means it's as easy as `bootc upgrade` after pushing your image with `podman push`.
+Once a machine is created from the disk image, it can apply transactional updates *in place* from newly pushed container images (no need to rebuild the disk image).
+After you push a new image (`podman push`), just run `bootc upgrade` on the system and reboot.

+### Default software

+There are some default applications bundled into this OS in additional to the default Fedora images:

+* Visual Studio Code (core)
+* Laptop and server hardware support (core)
+* WiFi hardware support (core)
+* Container tools such as Podman (core)
+* Wireguard support (core)
+* Firefox (Flatpak)
+* Podman Desktop (Flatpak)

 ### Learning more about bootc

-If you want to learn more about bootable containers, please refer to the [Fedora Getting Started Guide](https://docs.fedoraproject.org/en-US/bootc/getting-started/) where you can find a number of videos, demos, best practices and detailed information.
+If you want to learn more about bootable containers, see the [Fedora Getting Started Guide](https://docs.fedoraproject.org/en-US/bootc/getting-started/) for videos, demos, best practices and more details.

 ## IMPORTANT NOTES

 - To install additional software, use [Flatpak](https://flatpak.org/).
-- Want to install a package to the CORE of the OS?
-See our [advanced usage guide](#advanced-usage).
+- Want to install a package to the **core** of the OS?
+See [Advanced Usage](#advanced-usage).
-- ONLY uses generic GPU drivers (Intel integrated GPU, AMD integrated GPU, etc.) from `@hardware-support` in RHEL-derivative OS'
+- ONLY generic GPU drivers are included (Intel iGPU, AMD iGPU, etc.) from `@hardware-support` in RHEL-derivative OSes.
-- No NVIDIA GPU support yet (upcoming)
+- No NVIDIA GPU support yet (upcoming).
-- No AMD GPU support yet (upcoming)
+- No AMD GPU support yet (upcoming).

 ## Requirements